 TCC provides for depreciation of Property, Plant and Equipment on a straight-line basis over the estimated useful lives of property, generally using composite rates by functional class.
-The following tables provide TCC's annual property information:
+The following table provides total regulated annual composite depreciation rates and depreciable lives for TCC.
+Nonregulated depreciation rate ranges and depreciable life ranges are Not Applicable or Not Meaningful (NM) for 2015, 2014 and 2013.